- Chiltern and South Bucks Draft CIL Charging Schedule hearing was held on 5 November 2019 (Examiner: Geoff Salter).

 - the draft charging schedule is supported by background documents containing appropriate available evidence;

-- the proposed rate or rates are informed by and consistent with the evidence on economic viability across the charging authority's area; and
+- the proposed rate or rates are informed by, and consistent with, the evidence on viability across the charging authority's area; and

-- evidence has been provided that shows the proposed rate or rates would not threaten delivery of the relevant Plan as a whole.
+- evidence has been provided that shows the proposed rate or rates would not undermine the deliverability of the plan (see National Planning Policy Framework paragraph 34).

 Complex Charging Schedules